software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 13
 >
-> Come up with appropriate test scenarios for the GET `/api/quizzes/{id}/answers` endpoint and implement the test methods for the scenarios.
->
-> Create an issue for this task and add it to the Sprint Backlog project.
-Add the "test" label for the issue.
-Set the milestone as "Sprint 3".

-{: .important-title }

-> Exercise 14
->
 > Add instructions on _how to run the tests_ to the "Usage guide" section in the `README.md` file.
 You can instruct the reader to use the `./mvnw test` command to run the tests.

 ## Authentication